Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 Re-Learn Your Rights

-When you are looking for work, remember that you don’t have to get involved in situations where you feel unsafe, no matter how much you need the job.
+When looking for work, remember that you don’t have to get involved in situations where you feel unsafe, no matter how much you need the job.
 The Labor Employment Program has passed some employment laws to prevent firms from taking advantage of your position.

 Narrow Your Job Search